 Ifri Imadidane Collective Granary

-This very old style of granary can also be found in the Assif Melloul valley in the Eastern High Atlas in Igherm n’Ouchtin (since abandoned), but much more intriguing in Gran Canaria with Cenobio de Valeron.
-The granary was rebuilt with the help of the Keepers of Memory organisation and the “Global Heritage Fund.”
+This ancient style of granary also exists in the Assif Melloul valley in the Eastern High Atlas at Igherm n’Ouchtin, which people have now abandoned.
+Even more intriguing examples exist in Gran Canaria, such as the Cenobio de Valeron.
+The Keepers of Memory organization and the Global Heritage Fund helped rebuild the granary.

-Function and Role of These Berber Granaries
+Function and Role of These Berber Granaries of the Anti-Atlas

 The primary function of the Anti-Atlas granaries.
 Was to store surplus agricultural produce, ensuring a constant food supply for the local communities.
 These structures played a critical role in maintaining food security during times of scarcity and acted as centralized hubs for trade and distribution.
 Beyond their utilitarian function, these berber granaries were also symbolic of societal prosperity.
 They also played a vital role in the religious and cultural practices of ancient civilizations.